-Living with atopic skin can be difficult, and never more so than during a ‘flare-up’ when symptoms are at their worst.
+Living with atopic skin can be difficult, and never more so than during an eczema ‘flare-up’ when skin feels itchy and irritated.
 This article looks at what we mean by a ‘flare-up’ and explains the two distinct phases of atopic skin.
-It examines the factors most likely to trigger a flare-up and makes informed suggestions to help you calm and care for skin when it is at its most irritable.
+It examines what causes eczema to flare-up and makes informed suggestions to help you treat atopic skin when it is at its most irritable.

-Atopic Dermatitis has two distinct phases.
-A flare-up is one of the terms used to describe the phase when skin is at its most irritable.
+Atopic dermatitis has two distinct phases.
+A flare-up occurs when skin is at its most irritable.
+This ‘active phase’ or ‘acute phase’ of the disease includes the following symptoms:

 - Itchy or intensely itchy skin.
 It may be sore too, and some people experience a burning sensation.

 - A rash that appears dry, red and flaky.
-It can be uneven or swollen and may bleed mildly.
+It can be uneven or swollen and may bleed mildly if it’s been scratched.

-The flare-up phase is by far the most distressing of the two phases and can effect sufferers both physically and psychologically.
+An acute eczema flare-up is by far the most distressing of the two phases and can affect sufferers both physically and psychologically.
+Eczema flare-ups vary in length from person to person, but thankfully there are steps you can take to soothe skin during a flare-up.

-Atopic Dermatitis is an inflammatory dry skin disease.
+Atopic dermatitis is an inflammatory dry skin disease.
 Largely genetic, it is linked to a compromised skin barrier function and an immune disorder.
-Environmental irritants and allergens can trigger a reaction in those already disposed to Atopic Dermatitis.
-You can find out more about the causes in Understanding Atopic Dermatitis.
+Environmental irritants and allergens can trigger a reaction in those already disposed to atopic dermatitis.

 As a result of its compromised barrier, atopic skin struggles to retain essential moisture and lipids.
 It dries out even more and is even less able to protect against external influences.
 Skin becomes prone to irritation and infection and, because people with atopic skin already have a weakened immune system, they are less able to combat these irritants and more prone to allergic reactions.